Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 > - Data/Time stamps

+#### Session replay

+- an attacker steals a valid session ID of a user and reuses it to impersonate an authorized user and perform fraudulent transactions or activities
+- disallow session ID  reuse in web apps

 ##### Cookies and Session IDs

 - Cookies are information stored on your computer by the browser, they are used for tracking, personalization, session management and security.
 - Could be considered a privacy risk because of all the personal data those cookies contain about you.
-- *Session IDs* are typically stored in the cookie in order to maintain sessions across multiple browser sessions. ***Pass the hash*** - A type of replay attack in which the attacker provides the hashed password to an accepting authentication scheme.
+- *Session IDs* are typically stored in the cookie in order to maintain sessions across multiple browser sessions.
+- ***Pass the hash—A type of replay attack in which the attacker provides the hashed password to an accepting authentication scheme.
+- a technique whereby and attacker captures a password hash and then passes it through for *authentication and lateral access*
 	- Session Hijacking : When an Attacker gets a hold of your session ID and pretends to be you.
 	- Solutions : Encrypt end-to-end
 		- They can't capture your session ID if they can't see it